 The purpose of this retrospective analysis was to evaluate trends in symptom reporting over 13 years of ImPACT testing data across the State of Hawaii in 13 to 18-year-old students who rated symptom severity with the PCSS.
 The findings from the current study aligned with symptom severity trajectories reported in previous studies.
 Present findings and their potential application to RTL are discussed below.

 Trends in student symptom ratings for the current study were similar to findings reported in previous studies (Covassin et al., 2013; Grubenhoff et al., 2014; Ono et al., 2016; Wasserman et al., 2016).
 Specifically, students consistently rated symptoms from the headache-migraine, sleep, and cognitive clusters with the highest severity and frequency.
-The only ratings where symptom severity across all clusters was rated similarly occurred at the time of the fourth post-injury test with students who completed ImPACT post-injury tests.
-This group constituted the students with the most protracted recovery.
-Students who completed four post-injury tests averaged 18.18 days between post-injury test one and post-injury test four.
-A gradual decrease of symptom cluster severity ratings across all clusters was observed.
+The only ratings where symptom severity across all clusters was rated similarly occurred at the time of the fourth post-injury test with students who completed a total of four ImPACT post-injury tests.
+This group constituted the students with the most protracted recovery with an average of 18.18 days between post-injury test one and post-injury test four where a gradual decrease of symptom cluster severity ratings across all clusters was observed.
 This observation may provide insight on the duration of time for headache-migraine, sleep, and cognitive symptoms to subside to similar severity levels of the other clusters for students with a longer recovery.

 Also consistent with previous research was the finding that females generally rated symptoms with higher severity than males across direct comparison of symptom clusters.
-It was not the purpose of the present study to analyze the cause of differences in symptom reporting between the sexes, but multiple explanations on the discrepancy between male and female symptom reporting have been documented in the literature ranging from differences in behavioral symptom reporting (Gallagher et al., 2018; Pulsipher et al., 2021) to physiological differences (Baker et al., 2016; Broglio et al., 2012) to neurophysiological differences (Bazarian et al., 2010).
+Multiple explanations on the discrepancy between male and female symptom reporting have been documented in the literature ranging from differences in behavioral symptom reporting (Gallagher et al., 2018; Pulsipher et al., 2021) to physiological differences (Baker et al., 2016; Broglio et al., 2012) to neurophysiological differences (Bazarian et al., 2010).

 It has been documented that the most consistent predictor of concussion recovery is the number and overall severity of symptoms (Harmon et al., 2019; Iverson et al., 2017).
 Consistent with previous studies on symptom severity and outcome was the finding from the present study that students who completed more ImPACT post-injury tests, corresponding to a longer duration of recovery, reported significantly higher severity scores across all symptom clusters at the time of the first test (i.e., post-injury test one).